-Student Advice Line: If located in Australia, students can call 1300 932 483 to reach a 24 hour USQ Student Advice line for all students.
-This is a free call from landlines anywhere in Australia.
+USQ Student Advice Line: Students can call 1300 932 483 and reach a dedicated 24 hour advice line for all university enquiries, health, wellbeing or general living supports.
+This is a free call from landlines in Australia.
 Standard rates apply from mobile phones.
-Students calling from overseas can call +61 2 8905 0392.
-Billing is dependent on your international service provider.
+Students calling from overseas can call +61 2 8905 0392 where billing is dependent on your international service provider.

 Employees may access Employee Assistance Program (EAP) for free confidential and professional advice, counselling and referral services.
 Please contact the Workforce Support and Partnering team for further information.

 All employees and students can make contact with the Harassment and Diversity Contact Officer network with enquiries about diversity, discrimination, bullying and harassment (including but not limited to sexual harassment).
 Specific support including referral for LGBTIQ employees and students is also available.